chalatz/excursions/pages/tours/rhodes-in-a-day.md

 On the way back from Lindos, we stop for a relaxing lunch right on the water's edge at a seaside village restaurant on the Mediterranean Sea, which offers fresh seafood, Rhodian cuisine, and excellent local wines, there are also vegetarian options or dishes.

+### OLIVE OIL & WINE TASTING EXPERIENCE

+A short drive takes us to an optional stop where you can enjoy a charming wine and olive oil tasting experience.
+Sample an array of locally crafted wines that reflect the rich character of the region, and savor premium olive oils infused with aromatic dried herbs.
+This visit offers a perfect chance to immerse yourself in the authentic tastes of Rhodes (Stop  Visit  Taste  Photos – Entrance Fee 3 Euros / person)

 ### SCENIC DRIVE FROM THE EAST TO THE WEST COAST

 Our tour resumes with a **scenic drive** through the Island from the **East to the West Coast**, stopping at: